hawtio/hawtio/BUILDING.md

 Here's how to do it:

-* install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) plugin for Chrome and then enable it for the website (click the live reload icon on the right of the address bar)
+install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) plugin for Chrome and then enable it for the website (click the live reload icon on the right of the address bar)

-* incrementally build the project
+incrementally build the project

     cd hawtio-web
     mvn -Pwatch

-* then run the web application inside Fuse Fabric or on port 8181 via
+run the web application (or deploy it inside your container using the hawtio-dev WAR which serves up your developer sources)

     cd hawtio-web
     mvn test-compile exec:java

+Now if you change any source (HTML, CSS, TypeScript, JS library) the browser will auto reload on the fly.
+No more context switching between your IDE and your browser! :)

 ### Incremental compile with TypeScript